starphys/hifi-docs-grav-content/02.create-and-explore/04.entities/05.particle-entities/docs.md

 Particle entities have the properties common to all entities as well as additional particle specific properties.

-When you create or select a Particle entity you can edit these properties from the Particle menu.
+When you create or select a Particle entity, you can edit these properties from the Particle menu.

 ![](particle-property.PNG)